 There are four major tasks that must be completed to bring the Elizabeth line into passenger service.

 2. Train and Signalling – Build and integrate software

-We need to build and test the software to integrate the train operating system on the new class 345 trains with the three different signalling systems that operate along the Elizabeth line route.
+We need to build and test the software to integrate the train operating system on the new class 345 trains, and this needs to reach a sufficient level of reliability for the Trial Running phase.

 3. Stations Systems – Install and connect

-We also need to install and test vital station systems including CCTV and public address systems, customer information displays, staff and emergency services radio systems and the data networks that will carry information to and from the route control centre in Romford.
+We also need to install and test vital station systems that will carry information to and from the route control centre in Romford.

 4. Fully test the completed railway

 The Elizabeth line has a number of a critical railway systems ranging from radio communications and power to tunnel ventilation and signalling.